Simultaneous measurements of nuclear spin heat capacity, temperature and relaxation in GaAs microstructures: NMR and re-magnetization detected by the electron spin noise

-Measurement of each point of the NMR spectrum consists in three steps: detection of electron spin noise in the sample under magnetic field $B_\perp=100$~G in order to evaluate the Overhauser field prior to absorption (stage 5), application during $3$~s of the oscillating magnetic field at a given frequency $f$ in the RF range and at a given magnetic field at which the RF absorption needs to be addressed (stage 6), and again detection of electron spin noise spectrum under magnetic field $B_\perp=100$~G, to measure to which extent the Overhauser field has decreased (stage 7).
+Measurement of each point of the NMR spectrum at a given field $B$ (either $B_\perp$ or $B_z$) corresponding to a given RF frequency $f$ consists in three steps illustrated in Fig.~\ref{fig:Protocol1}~(c): {detection of electron spin noise and its peak frequency $F_L$ in the sample under magnetic field $B_\perp=100$~G in order to evaluate the Overhauser field prior to absorption (stage 5), application during $3$~s of the OMF at a given frequency $f$ in the RF range and at a given magnetic field $B$ at which the RF absorption is studied (stage 6), and again detection of electron spin noise and its frequency $F_L$ under magnetic field $B_\perp=100$~G (stage 7).
+This allows us to deduce from Eq.~\ref{eq:freq} to which extent the Overhauser field has decreased during stage 6. }

-The shift between the electron spin noise spectral peaks measured during stages 5 and 7 contains two contributions.
-The first is RF-independent, it is due to weak, but unavoidable NSS relaxation during measurement.
-It can be evaluated for by performing identical measurements without RF field in stage 6.
+{Typical spin noise spectra measured at stages 5 and 7 are shown in Fig.\ref{fig:ProtocolRMN}~(b).
+The corresponding field under study is $B=0$.
+The OMF frequencies applied during stage 6 are $f=1$~Hz where NSS absorbs energy very weakly, and $f=18$~kHz where NSS absorption is strong.
+The spectrum measured during stage 7 in the absence of OMF is shown by dashed magenta line for comparison. } The shift between the electron spin noise spectral peaks measured during stages 5 and 7 contains two contributions.
+The first is RF-independent, it is due to some weak, but unavoidable NSS relaxation during measurement.
+It can be evaluated by performing identical measurements in the absence of the OMF during stage 6, {see dashed magenta line in Fig.\ref{fig:ProtocolRMN}~(b)}.
 The second contribution is proportional to the NSS absorption at a given OMF frequency $f$.
-When $f$ matches the energy difference between spin states of one of the isotopes the radiation is efficiently absorbed.
-The entire absorption spectrum (or NMR spectrum) can be constructed by repeating the protocol (stages 1-7) at different values of $f$.
-The details of this procedure are given in Appendix \ref{sec:appendixA}.
+It is negligibly small at $f=1$~Hz, but when $f$ matches the energy difference between spin states of one of the isotopes (as for $f=18$~kHz, where $f$ matches $^{75}$As resonance) the radiation is efficiently absorbed {and the spectrum shifts more than in the absence of the OMF field}.